Pronoy2007/Claim-Discord-Active-Developer-Badge/README.md

 **NOTE:** Make sure you have the “Use data to improve Discord” setting enabled under User Settings > Privacy & Safety otherwise you won't be able to be marked as eligible.

 **NOTE 2:** You do not need to keep the Replit tab open 24/7.
 Only go to the Replit url whenever you want to run your bot.

-If you're encountering any issues, [create a new GitHub issue](https://github.com/hackermondev/discord-active-developer/issues) or join [this](https://discord.gg/M5MSE9CvNM) server and ping me in the `#general` channel.

 --------------------------------------